harcokuppens/clean-classic-helloworld/README.md

 quick start assumes that you already have docker installed, otherwise it might be faster to just do a local installation an use the classic CleanIDE.

+VsCode is a more modern editor giving you all new features, but the classic CleanIDE gives better language support.
+So probably you can use both tools and use each for what they are better in.

 ### Easy develop in DevContainer